SharjeelSafdar/project14a-todo-app-event-driven/README.md

   </a>
 </p>
 <h1 align="center">
-  Project 14A: Serverless JAMstack Todo App with Event-Driven Architechture
+  Project 14A: Serverless JAMstack Todo App with Event-Driven Architecture
 </h1>

 ## Link to Web App

-A serverless JAMstack Todo App with Gatsby, TypeScript, AppSync, DynamoDB, Lambda, Cognito, CloudFront, and EventBridge The web app has been deployed to AWS CloudFront, and can be accessed [here](https://d2181uw8zbk99u.cloudfront.net/).
+A serverless JAMstack Todo App with Gatsby, TypeScript, AppSync, DynamoDB, Lambda, Cognito, CloudFront, and EventBridge.
+The web app has been deployed to AWS CloudFront, and can be accessed [here](https://d2181uw8zbk99u.cloudfront.net/).

 ## Features